plengauer/opentelemetry-bash/README.md

 otel_observe cat file.txt
 ```

+Please note, that this command will not perform injection or context propagation.
+This can only be done via the fully automatic approach described above.

 ## Metrics
 To record metrics, first create a new metric with a key to get a metric handle.
 The returned metric handle is used to customize the metric data point and record its value.
 ```bash